Behind the scenes: Share prices for companies and exchange-traded funds (ETFs)

 An overview of share prices

 ‘The market’ is where investors come together to buy or sell shares—for example, the New Zealand Stock Exchange (NZX) or New York Stock Exchange (NYSE).
-When you place an order in Sharesies for a company or ETF, the order goes on market.
+When you place an order in Sharesies for a company or ETF during market open hours, the order goes to market.

 On one side of the market, you have the buyers with their bids (the highest amount they’re willing to pay per share), and on the other side, you have the sellers with their offers (the lowest amount they’re willing to accept per share).
 This lineup of buyers and sellers is called the ‘market depth’.

 Let’s look at an example:

 On the buyer side, you can see an order to buy 700 shares at no more than $2.55 per share.
 On the seller side, you can see an order to sell 150 shares at no less than $2.58 per share.
 The difference between what buyers are willing to pay and what sellers are willing to accept at any given time on the market is called the 'spread’.

 A trade occurs when a buyer and seller match on a price.
 This happens when either the seller lowers their offer to meet a buyer’s bid, or when the buyer increases their bid to meet a seller’s offer.